Skip to main content

 We were invited to a private cast and crew screening of the finished film at the Phoenix in Exeter and had a good evening, enjoying recognising our antics on a big screen.
 As a bonus we were also shown a collection of behind-the-scenes bonus clips, which included the vocals of our own Christopher Farr singing 'General Taylor' from the end of the Fieldtown-style dance of the same name.
 Following the screening we looked hard for a place to dance for the film's audience in a buzzing Phoenix (there was a concert by New Model Army going on) and demonstrated a few of our dances in a dance studio to great reception.

-Clearly the film is not about Dartington Morris Men - we simply featured as an anonymous Morris side - as you can tell by the hats we were asked to wear as part of the costume.
+Clearly the film is not about Dartington Morris - we simply featured as an anonymous Morris side - as you can tell by the hats we were asked to wear as part of the costume.
 DMM dancers definitely don't wear hats!

 Hell’s Bells was screened in small cinemas across the country in 2016 and 2017.